Sladamos/Raistopy/README.md

 # Raistopy

+## Application Overview

 **Raistopy** is an experimental web application developed as part of the "Realizacja Aplikacji Internetowych" laboratory course.
 The project integrates **Vue.js** for the frontend, **Express.js** for the backend, and **Mongoose** to communicate with a MongoDB database.
 The entire application is built on a micro-frontends architecture and containerized using **Docker**.

+- This application displays information about public transportation stops using the ZTM Gdańsk API.
+- The data is periodically synchronized to ensure its accuracy.
+- Allows users to add and remove stops from their list of favorites (only for logged-in users).
 > **Note:** CSS styling was not the primary focus – sometimes it was implemented in a quick-and-dirty way for experimental purposes.
 ---